nkallen/querulous/README.markdown

 # Querulous

-The friendly way to talk to your database.
+An agreeable way to talk to your database.

 ## License